trentlarson/endorser-ch/sql/README.md

+Update this file with any changes to the schema.

-I'm using this file to explain data because sometimes the comments inside the .sqlite3 files need clarification or get outdated (and I can't edit them after flyway has run).
+This file exists to explain data because sometimes the comments inside the .sqlite3 files need subsequent clarification or get outdated (and I can't edit them after flyway has run).

 ```
 CREATE TABLE action_claim (